mrieker/pdp8l/pipan8l/readme.txt

 Leave pipan8l running in one terminal window of the RasPI.

-Then, you can either run ttpan8l from another terminal window of the RasPI:
+Then, you can either run pipan8l -status from another terminal window of the RasPI:

-    ./ttpan8l
+    ./pipan8l -status

 Or you can run it from a terminal window of a PC:

-    ./ttpan8l <ip-address-of-raspi>
+    ./pipan8l -status <ip-address-of-raspi>

 It does UDP to the pipan8l program to read the panel state as fast as it can.